Hiking trail

 Photography Tips

-• The Ten Peaks: The classic shot is from the edge of the first Minnestimma Lake, looking back at the wall of peaks.
+• The Ten Peaks: A common photo angle is from the edge of the first Minnestimma Lake, looking back at the wall of peaks.

 • Golden Hour: The larches glow most intensely in the late afternoon sun.